- Personal Banking

 What this means for you: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver's license or other identifying documents.

 - Minimum daily balance required for this account or service charge may be imposed.

 - Free Online Banking

-- Free Online Bill Pay for 60 days ($4.95 per month after 60 days) or free with direct deposit.
+- Free Online Bill Pay for Consumer Accounts.
 Third party message, data, and/or internet service provider rates may apply.